kubesail/kubesail-docs/docs/limits.md

 <br>
 #### Notes

 The **Private Docker Image** limit refers to private repository images created by KubeSail's [Deploy-From-Git](/repo_builder/#step-3-deploy-from-github-repository) pipeline.
 Regardless of plan, there is no limit to the number of private images you may host if they are pulled from an external registry.
+Refer to the [Kubernetes Docs](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to to learn how to use images from an external registry.